 The innovation accelerator

-The i-lab relies on a reflection structure - the Think Tank - which investigates new usages.
-The Think Tank analyzes the impact of the major social trends on the future behavior of the end consumers and on the associated value chains and draw up scenarios.
+The i-Lab is conducting an active technological watch to analyze new usages.
+It evaluates the impact of the major social trends on the future behavior of the end customers and on the associated value chains.
+It also analyzes new organisational and technological trends.

-By focusing on the habits of end-user consumers, our experimentation structure studies the technical feasibility and the financial viability of our new ideas.
-It materializes those ideas and carries out early-stage user tests based on prototypes created using cutting-edge facilities such as 3D printers and scanners, laser cutters and digital modeling.
+By focusing on the usages of the end-user consumers, the i-Lab studies the technical feasibility and the financial viability of concrete and disruptive projects.
+It materializes those ideas and carries out early-stage user tests based on prototypes created using cutting-edge equipments for 3D printing, laser cutting or digital modeling.

-The i-lab incubates those proofs of concept until maturity so that they can be developed outside the i-lab thanks to the Group entities.
+Connected to innovation ecosystems, the i-Lab incubates those proofs of concept until maturity to validate that they are creating value and then, supports their development outside the i-Lab thanks to the Group entities.